Kirbyt97/tucker-podcast-moves/index.md

 ### Narration

 There is much narration in *Serial*.
-For most of the episodes I listened to the beginning is purely Koenig's narration of the shows topic.
+For most of the episodes I listened to, the beginning is purely Koenig's narration of the shows topic.
 She uses this tool to inform the listeners of what they are about to hear and some important things to look out for.

-Narration is also used when Koenig interjects her own opinion or clarifies things.
+Narration is also used when Koenig interjects her own opinion or clarifies certian topics.
 She often lets the listeners know what she is thinking and places emphasis on these things.
 She will also use narration to clarify what the evidence or interviews were talking about.
 These bits of narration are important in helping the listener understand what is going on and stay on top of the story.

 ### Who does the Talking?